Dasharo/docs/docs/guides/redundancy.md

 within a slot is detected before the affected code runs, regardless of which slot is active.

-### Intel Boot Guard Integration
+### Dasharo TrustRoot Integration

-When Intel Boot Guard is enabled, it extends the root of trust into hardware.
+When TrustRoot is enabled, it extends the root of trust into hardware.
 On every boot, the Boot Guard ACM — executed directly by the CPU before any firmware code runs — cryptographically verifies the **bootblock** of the active slot.
 Because the bootblock in turn holds the CBFS hashes, a single hardware